 Finally, on one Saturday per quarter, we close the shop for a Quaterly Cleanup.
 We use this opportunity to thoroughly clean the floors and the tools, rearrange the shop if necessary, and performance maintenance tasks that are either too involved or too intrusive to do while the shop is open.
 We encourage you to come and help out, even if it’s just for an hour.
 It’s always true that every little bit helps, but on cleanup day, every little bit helps a lot.

 All standard memberships listed above are eligible for the “household” membership option.
-A household membership only has one voting and primary member, but allows two people residing at the same address access to the space.
+A household membership allows two people residing at the same address access to the space.
 Both members on a household membership can have their own keys.

 Twin Cities Maker is a volunteer-run nonprofit organization that operates a shared workshop.
 Our members pay monthly dues which go towards the upkeep of the shop and its tools and, in return, get to use the tools and space to build things that they wouldn’t be able to build at home.
 In some ways, it works like a gym membership, except instead exercise equipment, we provide tools and the space in which to use them.